Trial date set for former F1 boss Bernie Ecclestone over £400m fraud charge

 The billionaire, who will turn 92 later this month, was charged following an investigation by HM Revenue and Customs (HMRC) into his finances.

-He is alleged to have failed to declare a trust in Singapore with a bank account containing around 650 million US dollars as part of the probe, which would have allowed the business magnate to draw a line under any previous tax irregularities.
+He is alleged to have failed to declare a trust in Singapore with a bank account containing around 650m US dollars as part of the probe, which would have allowed the business magnate to draw a line under any previous tax irregularities.

 Ecclestone arrived at court in the back of his white Range Rover, with a personalised number plate, before his driver opened the door for him.